loconomics/loconomics/docs/Backend Development Environment Setup Guide.md

 ## IIS configuration
 Register an asp.net app (name 'loconomics', for example) pointing to your project directory (subdirectory /web), that will result in the address: http://localhost/loconomics.
-Set the app at an AppPool that uses ASP.NET 4.0.
+Set the app at an AppPool that uses ASP.NET 4.0 (even on a system with 4.6.2 installed, the name may appear as '4.0' at IIS).

 Follow the detailed instructions below if you need further clarification.